 Only one chance per course shall be permitted and the student must specify the improvement courses separately while applying for the examination.
 This scheme is only meant for purposeful improvement of a student’s grade point average and such students who avail this facility may not be considered eligible to complete for Autonomous Ranks.

 Revision of Regulations & Curriculum:

-The college may from time-to-time revise, amend and change the regulations and the curriculum, if found necessary.
+The institute may from time-to-time revise, amend and change the regulations and the curriculum, if found necessary.
 Any such change shall be communicated through Circulars from the Principal’s Office or through Dean - Academic.